-1. Fastest path to becoming a registered nurse
+1. Fastest path to becoming a bachelors-level registered nurse

 While a traditional BSN degree program can take between three and four years to complete, students who have already completed their bachelor’s degree can earn their BSN in as little as 16 months through an accelerated program.

 Students enrolled in an accelerated BSN program can receive transfer credit for general education courses they completed during their previous undergraduate studies.
 This allows students to begin their nursing classes faster, gaining practical skills and knowledge that will prepare them for the nursing workforce.

 A BSN is quickly becoming the new educational standard for registered nurses.
 More and more medical organizations are encouraging and sometimes requiring nurses to get their bachelor’s.
 You’ll also have a better chance at making a higher salary (see the average BSN salary by state).
 If you're considering a second career as a nurse earning your BSN should be a top priority.